FrendsPlatform/FrendsTemplates/Templates/Databases/Oracle/Oracle database SELECT to CSV file with SFTP upload/long-description.md

-This template generates CSV data from Microsoft SQL Server.
+This template generates CSV data from Oracle database Server.
 Using this template, you can create a CSV file by fetching data from Oracle database Server, and then transform it into CSV file which will be saved on SFTP server.

 ![Template](assets/Oracle_database_SELECT_to_CSV_file_with_SFTP_upload.svg)